 “I’ll tell you what.
 I’m not the same person who walked through that door.”

-Fresh from its Tony-winning Broadway run, the comic sequel to Ibsen’s famed drama comes to the Hippodrome.
+Fresh from its Tony-winning Broadway run, the explosive yet funny sequel to Ibsen’s famed drama comes to the Hippodrome.
 In the final scene of Ibsen’s 1879 groundbreaking masterwork, Nora Helmer makes the shocking decision to leave her husband and children, and begin a life on her own.
 In A DOLL’S HOUSE, PART 2, many years have passed since Nora slammed the door on everything in her life.
 Now, there’s a knock on that same door.
 Nora has returned.
 But why?
 And what will it mean for those she left behind?

 “[A] smart, funny and utterly engrossing play” – The New York Times. “[A Doll’s House, Part 2 ] delivers explosive laughs while also posing thoughtful questions about marriage, inequality and human rights” – Hollywood Reporter.
 “Keeps you hanging on each turn of argument and twist of knife.
 It’s dynamite.” – Time Out New York.